Ohio Deer License: What License do You Need to Hunt Deer in Ohio?

 Archery season usually opens first, often starting in early September and running through early January.
 Firearm season generally occurs in late November to early December, while muzzleloader season is typically scheduled in mid-December.

-Ohio is divided into several hunting zones, each with slightly different season dates and regulations.
+ODNR publishes deer season dates as statewide seasons, with additional special dates and rules in the Disease Surveillance Area (DSA) rather than statewide ‘zones’ with different season calendars.
 It is important to consult the official Ohio Department of Natural Resources website for the most current and detailed season dates.

 For official season dates and zone-specific information, visit the ODNR hunting seasons page.